Aging & Health A to Z

 That’s because blood moving through these veins has to work against gravity to return to your heart.
 When the valves in your veins become weaker and leaky, blood can flow backward and pool in your veins, which causes them to become enlarged or twisted.

 - Age.
-Varicose veins are more common in older adults, because of the wear and tear on the valves that accumulates throughout life.
+Varicose veins are more common in older adults, because of the lifetime of wear and tear on the valves.

 - Family history.
 The tendency toward having varicose veins can be inherited.